Valentine Efner

-Valentine Efner (May 5, 1776 – November 20, 1865) was an American veteran of the War of 1812 who served as a U.S. Representative from New York for one term from 1835 to 1837.
+Valentine Efner (Also spelled Effner) (May 5, 1776 – November 20, 1865) was an American soldier, Farmer, and congressmen who served the U.S. Representative from New York for one term from 1835 to 1837.

 Early life

-Born in Blenheim Hill, near Blenheim, New York, Efner completed preparatory studies and became a farmer.
-He served in local offices, including justice of the peace.
+Efner was born in Blenheim Hill to a German immigrant named Henderich Effner and his wife Margarieta Teator, near Blenheim, New York.
+He learned farming at an early age, preparing for a life of farming.
+Efner then completed preparatory studies and became a farmer.
+He decided to served in local offices, including justice of the peace.

 War of 1812

 Efner was a major in the New York Militia during the War of 1812.
-He was later promoted to lieutenant colonel and second in command of the militia's 104th Regiment.
+He served at notable battles like Queenston heights and Plattsburgh, eventually being promoted to the rank of lieutenant colonel and second in command of the militia's 104th Regiment.

 Politics

 He served as member of the New York State Assembly in 1829.

 Congress

 Efner was elected as a Jacksonian to the Twenty-fourth Congress (March 4, 1835 – March 3, 1837).
+During his term, Efner missed 203 out of 459 roll call votes, missing about 44.2%.
+This is way above the median of 21.0%, average for the time.

-He did not run for reelection in 1836 and returned to farming.
+He did not run for reelection in 1836, and decided to return to farming.

 Death

-He died in Blenheim Hill on November 20, 1865, and was buried at Blenheim Hill Cemetery.
+He died in Blenheim Hill on November 20, 1865, at the age of 89, and he is buried at Blenheim Hill Cemetery.